CodeYourFuture/CYF-PD/content/blocks/teamwork-project-s4/readme.md

   * All group members should have their presentation downloaded on their computers in case the internet or someone’s laptop doesn’t work on the day.

-  * C﻿hose one person to be the timekeeper
+  * Chose one person to be the timekeeper
 introduction: During the presentations, listen actively to each other and write down questions you would like to ask or feedback you would like to give.
 exercises: